tenzin-io/platform-setup/02-cluster-provisioner/README.md

 # README
-The folder has components for provisioning virtual machines.
+The folder has components for provisioning Kubernetes clusters.